 Duke Scaringella, for more than a decade Captain General of the Reman army, as was his father before him, and in all that time having not fought a single battle that was not already a forgone conclusion, now found himself in the deadliest of combats.
 He knew this was the moment his life had always been shaping him for, and that the rest of his life would be shaped by, which is why he chose to challenge the brute tyrant Mangler himself.
 His lance found its mark and grey flesh was pierced, but then Manglers’ riposte almost broke the duke’s shield arm, threatening to tear him from his saddle.

 Somehow, he held tight.
-Dropping his shattered lance, he tore his sword from its scabbard and screamed: “Fight, lads.
+Dropping his shattered lance, he tore his sword from its scabbard and screamed: “Fight, boys.
 Fight!”

 Crossbow bolts were loosed by the dozen, and a cannon boomed, killing two more of the lead-belchers on the ogres’ right, and scaring the rest away.
-Then another cannon shot brought the monstrous beast carrying the ironblaster down, the ball almost taking its head from its shoulders.
+Then another cannon shot brought down the monstrous beast carrying the ironblaster, the ball almost taking its head from its shoulders.

 The dwarfs now charged into Mangler’s flank, and their butchery was astounding.
 As Mangler finally bashed Duke Scaringella off his horse, then broke the horse’s neck with his elbow, the ironguts beside him were all but annihilated.

-Duke Guidobaldo, having exchanged several blows most gallantly with the enemy before him – enough, he hoped, to distract them momentarily – now gambled his life on the obedience and strength of his mount.
-Yanking on the reins as he struck his hammer at the lead ogres’ face, he turned about and urged his horse on.
-He had to outpace the brutes behind him, despite their size and despite the armour upon both him and his horse.
-His horse, reputed the finest in central Tilea, proved sufficient to the task and the duke escaped the ogres’ further harmful intentions, galloping like he had not done since his youth.
+Duke Guidobaldo, having exchanged several blows with the enemy before him – enough, he hoped, to distract them sufficiently – now gambled his life on the obedience and strength of his mount.
+Yanking on the reins as he swung his hammer at the lead ogres’ face, he turned about and urged his horse on.
+He had to outpace the brutes behind him, despite their size and despite the armour enclosing both him and his horse.
+His mount, reputed the finest in central Tilea, proved sufficient to the task and the duke escaped the ogres’ further harmful intentions, galloping as he had not done since his youth.

 The Remans still had two Pavonan cannons with them, as well as their own piece …

 … and at such a distance they presented a sight which none of the ogres were glad to see.
 Those were the guns that had not yet failed.
 They had cut down mournfangs, rhinoxes and many an ogre, and there was no reason to suppose they would not continue to do so.
-Advancing upon the last surviving Reman regiments would prove costly to Razger’s army, perhaps even fatal?
-As his brutes stopped their stomping and reformed their bodies, Razger took a breather and gave the situation some thought.
+Advancing upon the last surviving Reman regiments would prove costly to the remnant of Razger’s army, perhaps even fatal?
+As his brutes began to reform their ranks and files, Razger took a breather and gave the situation some thought.

 The dwarfs dragged Duke Scaringella away from the heap of dead and dying Cathayans, then turned him over to look at him properly.
 There was no sign of life in his eyes, and his chest plate was caved in so deep his ribs must all have broken and his lungs burst beneath.
-They laid him down gently, then all but one returned to their places in the regiment.
-The other ran towards the arch-lector to deliver the bad news.
+They laid him down gently, then all but one returned to their places in the regiment, while one of them ran towards the arch-lector to deliver the bad news.

 To the south of the battlefield, Duke Guidobaldo Gondi had rendezvoused with Visconte Carjaval, and was now riding, somewhat faster than the scattered clumps of footsoldiers around him, in a wide arc to avoid the foe and get to the Reman lines.
 There he hoped to find his son, and whatever remained of his army.

-Back at the ogres’ wagons, gnoblars, draught-slaves and bulls alike, watched with suspicion as two ogres, Razger’s lads, raced towards them.
+Back at the ogres’ wagons, gnoblars, draft-slaves and bulls alike, watched with suspicion as two ogres, Razger’s lads, raced towards them.